ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for Android/Proguard configuration.md

 ## Example

-To make sure it happes, you have to add the following rules to the Proguard file **`android-rules.pro`.**
+To make sure it happens, you have to add the following rules to the Proguard file **`android-rules.pro`.**

 ```markup
 proguard-rules.pro